 Green School Program

 The Michigan Green School Program is a statewide program dedicated to teaching environmental stewardship to K-12 students.
 Students, parents, and school staff work together to complete a minimum of ten activities from the Michigan Green School application form.
 There are three different levels that require a specified number of activities: Green School (10 activities), Emerald School (15 activities), and Evergreen School (20 activities).
 Activities categories include recycling, energy, environmental protection, and miscellaneous.
 Some activities that schools have done in the past include things like creating a paper recycling program, establishing a school wide eco-reading program, and creating environmental art projects out of recycled materials.
-Applications are due annually in March and can be submitted to our education coordinator.
+Applications are due annually in March and can be submitted to our education assistant.

 All official Green Schools in Eaton County receive a certification signed by the governor, patch, flag, and rights to use the Michigan Green Schools logo on school media.
 ECDRR staff are also more than happy to attend any related award celebrations and promote all recognized Eaton County Green Schools.

 Does you school want to become a Green School?
 For more activity examples and where to find resources check out our Green School toolkit page.
-Please contact our education coordinator for more information and for activity support.
+Please contact our education assistant for more information and for activity support.

 2018-2019 Eaton County Green School Award Recipients: